hamzabow/bh/README.md

-# BH - Binary Hex Converter
+# bh - Binary Hex Converter

 A Terminal User Interface (TUI) for converting between Hexadecimal, Binary, and Decimal numbers built with Go and Charm Bracelet's Bubbletea framework.